Profisee/webhooktemplate/Documents/Profisee Sample .NET Webhook Template using Azure Functions.md

 Go to Azure Portal -> Function App -> Pick your Function App ->Pick function in the Name section -> Click on ‘Get Function URL’ at the top command Bar.

 They operate in the following manner:
-    - "api/WorkflowUpdateEntityDescription" - This endpoint will receive a workflow payload, load a selected entity and record, update the description, and push the update back to the profisee service.
+   - **api/WorkflowUpdateEntityDescription** - This endpoint will receive a workflow payload, load a selected entity and record, update the description, and push the update back to the profisee service.
 It grabs the Authorization from the header, validates the JWT, binds the content received in the HTTP request body to a Workflow Payload object, and will push back the update request to the profisee service.
 This should be a good foundation for building more complex functionality.

-    - "api/Subscriber" - This endpoint will be used with the ‘Real Time Event Processing in the Profisee Fast App Studio.
+   - **api/Subscriber** - This endpoint will be used with the ‘Real Time Event Processing in the Profisee Fast App Studio.
 This endpoint receives a Subscriber Payload and updates the description of the selected record on the entity.
 It's similar to the workflow function, only working as a subscriber.

 ## Additional Notes

 Files to note:

-- WebhookTemplate.AzureFunction\Functions\WorkflowUpdateEntityDescription.cs- This is where the UpdateEntityDescription endpoint is located.
+- **WebhookTemplate.AzureFunction\Functions\WorkflowUpdateEntityDescription.cs** - This is where the UpdateEntityDescription endpoint is located.
-- WebhookTemplate.AzureFunction\Functions\Subscribers.cs - This is where the Subscribers endpoint is located.
+- **WebhookTemplate.AzureFunction\Functions\Subscribers.cs** - This is where the Subscribers endpoint is located.
-- WebhookTemplate.AzureFunction\local.settings.json - This is where the ServiceUrl can be inputted for local testing.
+- **WebhookTemplate.AzureFunction\local.settings.json** - This is where the ServiceUrl can be inputted for local testing.

 ### Invalid JWT Sent to Webhook